uq-eresearch/thales/doc/thales-install-guide.md

 - [Ruby Version Manager (RVM)](https://rvm.io) for Ruby.
 - PostgreSQL from the distribution.

-The steps will be different for other environments.
+Thales can be installed on other environments.
+It has been successfully installed on Fedora 17 and CentOS 6.3.
+The steps will be slightly different when installing on other environments.

 These instructions assume you are using a non-root account and sudo.